 Supported by Istituto Italiano di Cultura, Sydney.

 Lex Hirst (Australian)

-Lex Hirst is a commissioning editor for Penguin Random House, a festival director and arts programmer driven by a love of great writing and exciting ideas.
-A previous co-director of the National Young Writers’ Festival, she is a SAMAG committee member and curator for Junkee.com’s Junket unconference.
-She is always on the lookout for brilliant new voices and stories that will blow her out of the water.
+Lex Hirst is a commissioning editor for Penguin Random House, a festival director and an arts programmer driven by a love of great writing and exciting ideas.
+A previous co-director of the National Young Writers’ Festival, she is a SAMAG (Sydney Arts Management Advisory Group) committee member and the curator for Junkee.com’s Junket unconference.
+She is always on the lookout for outstanding new voices and stories.